Naji al-Ali: Early life

-Naji al-Ali was born in 1938 or thereabouts in the northern Palestinian village of Al-Shajara, located between Tiberias and Nazareth (now subsumed by Ilaniya).
-He lived as an exile in the south of Lebanon with his family after the 1948 Palestinian exodus, the Nakba, and lived in Ain al-Hilweh refugee camp near Sidon, where he attended the Union of Christian Churches school.
+Al-Ali was born in 1938 or thereabouts in the northern Palestinian village of Al-Shajara, located between Tiberias and Nazareth (now subsumed by Ilaniya).
+He lived as an exile in the south of Lebanon with his family after the 1948 Palestinian expulsion and flight, the Nakba, and lived in Ain al-Hilweh refugee camp near Sidon, where he attended the Union of Christian Churches school.
 After graduation, he worked in the orchards of Sidon, then moved to Tripoli where he attended the White Friars' vocational school for two years.

-Naji al-Ali then moved to Beirut, where he lived in a tent in Shatila refugee camp and worked in various industrial jobs.
-In 1957, after qualifying as a car mechanic, he travelled to Saudi Arabia, where he worked for two years.
+Al-Ali then moved to Beirut, where he lived in a tent in Shatila refugee camp and worked in various industrial jobs.
+In 1957, after qualifying as a car mechanic, he traveled to Saudi Arabia, where he worked for two years.

 Career as a cartoonist and journalist

-In 1959 Naji al-Ali returned to Lebanon, and that year he joined the Arab Nationalist Movement (ANM), but was expelled four times within one year for lack of party discipline.
+In 1959 Al-Ali returned to Lebanon, and that year he joined the Arab Nationalist Movement (ANM), but was expelled four times within one year for lack of party discipline.
 Between 1960 and 1961, along with comrades from the ANM, he published a handwritten political journal Al-Sarkha ('the scream').

 In 1960, he entered the Lebanese Academy of Fine Arts, but was unable to continue his studies there as he was imprisoned for political reasons soon afterwards.
 After his release he moved to Tyre, where he worked as a drawing instructor in the Ja'fariya College.

-The writer and political activist Ghassan Kanafani saw some of Naji al-Ali's cartoons on a visit to Ain al-Hilweh and printed the artist's first published drawings along with an accompanying article in Al-Hurriyas issue numbered 88 dated 25 September 1961.
+The writer and political activist Ghassan Kanafani saw some of Al-Ali's cartoons on a visit to Ain al-Hilweh and printed the artist's first published drawings along with an accompanying article in issue 88 of Al-Hurriya, dated 25 September 1961.

-In 1963 Naji al-Ali moved to Kuwait, hoping to save money to study art in Cairo or Rome.
+In 1963 Al-Ali moved to Kuwait, hoping to save money to study art in Cairo or Rome.
 There he worked as an editor, cartoonist, designer and newspaper producer on the Arab nationalist Al Tali'a magazine.
 From 1968 on he worked for Al-Siyasa.
 In the course of these years he returned to Lebanon several times.
 In 1974 he started working for the Lebanese newspaper Al-Safir, which permitted him to return to Lebanon for a longer period.
 During the Israeli invasion of Lebanon in 1982, he was briefly detained by the occupying forces along with other residents of Ain al-Hilweh.
 In 1983 he once more moved to Kuwait to work for Al Qabas and in 1985 moved to London where he worked for its international edition until his death.

 In 1984 he was described by The Guardian as "the nearest thing there is to an Arab public opinion".